Hilary Haworth - Chair of the Membership Development Committee

-Hilary was elected to the NFWI Board in 2017 and serves on the Science & Leisure, Finance, and Public Affairs Committees.
+Hilary was elected to the NFWI Board in 2017 and serves on the Craft, Science & Leisure and Public Affairs Committees.
 Hilary is also a Director on the WI Enterprises Board.

 She has been a member since joining Ashley Green WI in 2006.
 She has served on the committee and as Group Convenor for Cestreham, and is a member of the Drama Group.

 Hilary was co-opted onto the Education and Current Affairs Sub-Committee for Buckinghamshire Federation in September 2008, and elected Chair of the committee in May 2011.

 While on this committee she has contributed particularly to Buckinghamshire Federation’s annual Investigation and Discovery Days, and to the Great Food Debate and its follow up event Feeding 9Billion, examining food production and climate change.
 She has helped to plan, budget and organise several educational trips as well as literary lunches and International evenings.
 Of the federation’s History Days, perhaps the most memorable has been By George – that’s Style! where minuets were danced, costumes worn and snuff taken!